Paul Mampilly comes across as a trustworthy and legitimate investment guru, who helps people make money in the stock market.

 - BlackRock (514,000 shares)

-When we piece all of this together, along with some other clues, it appears as though Paul Mampilly’s top stock pick for 2020 is a 3D printing company called 3D Systems Corporation (DDD).
+When we piece all of this together, along with some other clues, it appears as though one of Paul Mampilly’s top stock picks is a 3D printing company called 3D Systems Corporation (DDD).

-The above article then leads to a presentation about special warehouses that he says “hold the key to a $3.1 trillion dollar revolution.”
+I also found a presentation about a “warehouse” that he says “hold the key to a $3.1 trillion dollar revolution.”
 Which I discovered is all about blockchain technology.

 Basically, these “special warehouses” are warehouses that contain the infrastructure to support blockchain technology.
 And he recommends a specific company that he believes will benefit from this emerging tech.

 My research into what this stock is eventually led me to an article on Stock Gumshoe, which states that the blockchain technology company he’s referring to (as his #1 pick), is more than likely Advanced Micro Devices (AMD).

 Update (November 25, 2021): I recently wrote about Paul Mapilly’s top blockchain stock and it appears as though it’s not AMD.
 Instead, I believe it’s a smaller, California-based company and I explain everything in the post I just linked to.